 Typically for Christmas Eve dinner, my Italian family enjoys the traditional Feast of the Seven Fishes.
 You guessed it: there are seven different types of fish or seafood served.
 It’s a fun and flavorful celebration as you can imagine.
 You can probably also figure that there is a lot of work that goes into preparing this meal.

 Since there were only a few of us for Christmas Eve dinner this year, we didn’t go all out with the traditional meal.
 Instead, we decided to serve only a few types of seafood.
-Spaghetti alle Vongole was one of them.
+Spaghetti alle Vongole was one of them, along with salmon and shrimp.

 Alert!
 Alert!
-This dish is especially easy to make.
+More good news: Spaghetti alle Vongole (Spaghetti with Clams) is especially easy to make.
 The clams and their sauce take, literally, only minutes to prepare.
 The fresh parsley adds a pop of flavor and color to this pretty dish, perfect for any celebration.

 I don’t make this dish often, but I easily could (and should).
-What’s nice about his recipe is that you can If you can’t find fresh clams, you could use canned, but I think fresh is always best.
+What’s nice about his recipe is that if you can’t find fresh clams, you could use canned or frozen, but I think fresh is always best.
 Plus it looks so pretty to see the clams in their shells, tossed with the spaghetti.
+I added canned clams to the mix just to “beef things up.”

 In case you can’t get a dinner reservation for New Year’s Eve or if you don’t want to fight the crowds, stay in and make a batch of Spaghetti alle Vongole.
 Serve it with a bottle of white wine, some crusty bread, and a nice side of veggies.